-In U.A.E., Insurance Authority specifies the minimum amount and type of capital that must be held by the Company in addition to its insurance liabilities.
+In U.A.E., Central Bank of the United Arab Emirates ("CBUAE") specifies the minimum amount and type of capital that must be held by the Company in addition to its insurance liabilities.
 The minimum required capital (presented in the table below) must be maintained at all times throughout the year.

 As per Article (8) of Section (2) of financial regulations issued for insurance companies in UAE, the Company shall at all times comply with the requirement of solvency margins.
-As of 31 December 2020, the Company is confident of complying with solvency margins.